-First, any ordinance or resolution that controls rent on private residential property must be uniformly applied and may not be applied to any property or units built or for which a certificate of occupancy was issued in the 15 years preceding the adoption of the ordinance or resolution.
+First, any ordinance or resolution that controls rent on private residential property must be uniformly applied.
+As amended in the House, any such ordinance or resolution may not be applied to any property or units during the 15 years following that property or unit's first certificate of occupancy.
 Mobile homes and mobile home parks are not included in the 15-year exemption and rent control may be applied regardless of the date built or date of certificate of occupancy.